AlexandreDecan/sismic/docs/execution.rst

 :py:attr:`~sismic.model.MacroStep.exited_states` is exited.
 The exact order in which states are exited and entered is indirectly available through the :py:attr:`~sismic.model.MacroStep.steps` attribute that is a list of all the :py:class:`~sismic.model.MicroStep` that were executed.
-Each of them contains the states that were exited and entered during its execution.
+Each of them contains the states that were exited and entered during its execution, and the a list of events that were sent during the step.

 A *micro step* is the smallest, atomic step that a statechart can execute.
 A :py:class:`~sismic.model.MacroStep` instance thus can be viewed (and is!) an aggregate of